bclement14/EchoScribe/README.md

 Realizing others might have similar goals – whether for creating campaign summaries, session recaps for players, or other creative uses – the idea formed to transform these scripts not only into a personal automated pipeline but into a more robust, automated, and shareable library.

 That's where this version of ChronicleWeave comes from.
-It has been significantly refactored and improved from those initial scripts into a structured, installable Python library (`chronicleWeave`) with considerable assistance from Large Language Models (such as Gemini 2.5 Pro, GPT-4o, and Claude 3.5 Sonnet\*).
+It has been significantly refactored and improved from those initial scripts into a structured, installable Python library (`chronicleweave`) with considerable assistance from Large Language Models (such as Gemini 2.5 Pro, GPT-4o, and Claude 3.5 Sonnet\*).
 The goal of this LLM-guided refactoring was to consolidate the steps, enhance robustness, add proper error handling, improve maintainability through modern Python practices, incorporate unit testing, increase usability, and prepare the code for open-sourcing on GitHub.
 The development involved an iterative process of code generation, detailed review, and refinement, often guided by the LLMs.

 ---